Mourning the missing in Israel's 'cemeteries of numbers'

 "The two body bags were close to one another, too close to tell which was actually plot 245 and which the plot next to it," he told MEE, reading from an account he wrote of the experience.

 He said conditions of the graveyards later improved because of the controversy over the failure to find Zawahreh, forcing the creation of a military committee that, according to JLAC, issued eight military orders to change the way bodies were handled.
+It also later closed the Golan Heights cemetery and transferred the bodies to another facility.

 "War is a big mess," said Mordechai Kedar, an Israeli security analyst and former military intelligence officer.